 Be sure the container has good drainage.
 Self-watering containers are not a good choice for overwintering in rainy or cold areas where water collected in the storage container can freeze and damage the pot or the bulbs.

-Designing the Container for Fall and Winter Dormancy
+Fall Plants for Pots: Designing for Fall and Winter Dormancy

 After the bulbs are planted, the container will look pretty boring with just bare soil up above!
 Never fear, this is the perfect place for cool-season annuals like pansies, ornamental kale, and sedum.

-Or you can skip the live plants altogether and use the planter as the base for a gorgeous fresh evergreen display that will take you through the holidays and into the new year.
+You can also skip the live plants altogether and use the planter as the base for a gorgeous fresh, evergreen display that will take you through the holidays and into the new year.

 Designing winter and holiday planters is less gardening and more floral design, as instead of planting roots, you will arrange cut branches from plants into the soil for a winter arrangement.
 The bulbs will stay tucked in the soil while you enjoy the decorations all winter.
 When spring arrives, simply remove and compost the branches before the bulbs emerge.